 Only 2 villageswerefound with railway station facility in the study area.
-Nearest railway station is PiroRailway station in NW direction from the mine lease area site.
-Nearest town and District headquarter Arrah, is situated in Northeast.
+Nearest railway station is PiroRailway station at distance of approx. 15.0km in NW direction from the mine lease area site.
+Nearest town and District headquarter Arrah, is situated at approx. 40.0km in Northeast.

-Site is well connected by Nearest State Highway (SH-81) ispassing towards Northdirection from the site.
-Nearest airport is Jayprakash Narayan International Airport Patna, in Bihar state, situated at about 75.0km in Northeast direction from the mine lease area site.
+Site is well connected by Nearest State Highway (SH-81) ispassing at 1.0km towards Northdirection from the site.Nearest airport is Jayprakash Narayan International Airport Patna, in Bihar state, situated at 74.0km in Northeast direction from the mine lease area site